Ask Glendora

 I'm wondering if you have a trash committee or person that interfaces with the waste collection companies for the city.
 I would like to get involved with trash collection education and outreach, especially with education around the new organic waste regulations.
 Thank you!

-EllenHeian asked about 1 month agoThe City of Glendora contracts with Athens Services to provide solid waste collection and disposal services for the residents and businesses in Glendora.
+EllenHeian asked 5 months agoThe City of Glendora contracts with Athens Services to provide solid waste collection and disposal services for the residents and businesses in Glendora.
 The City's Public Works Department administers these services in coordination with Athens Services.
 For more information on services provided, regulations concerning solid waste collection and disposal, including the State's strategies for trash, recycling and organics, visit the City's website at CityOfGlendora.gov/WasteCollection

 For more information about waste collection education and outreach, contact Athens Services at cs@athensservices.com or (877) 317-1441, or Glendora's Public Works Department at public_works@cityofglendora.gov or (626) 914-8246.